asher-m/autospeedtest/README.md

 ## That's all!
-Happy testing, may your ISP's whims be ever in your favor. :wink:
+Happy testing, and may your ISP's whims be ever in your favor. :wink: